e-green/OpenAccountant/README.md

   -Add , Remove , Updates Income
   -Categorise all Inocme by date periods and sort them -Visualise Income and preview them as dynamic charts and graphs

+1. Item 1
+  1. A corollary to the above item.
+  2. Yet another point to consider.